 Additionally, several other events can increase the rent stabilized housing stock: tax incentive programs such as 421-g and 420-c, "deconversion," returned losses, and the sub-division of large units into two or more smaller units.
-At least 1,803 units were added to the rent stabilized stock from these programs in 2006.
+At least 5,632 units were added to the rent stabilized stock from these programs in 2008.
 (See Appendix 1)

-The 421-g tax incentive program is designed for conversion of units in Lower Manhattan from non-residential to residential use.
-The 421-g program added 5 rent stabilized units to the housing stock in 2006, down from 79 additions in 2005.
-An additional 460 units were converted to residential rental use during the year, however their initial rent levels exceeded \$2,000 per month and these units were subject to High Rent/Vacancy decontrol upon occupancy.1
+The 421-g tax incentive program is designed for conversion of units in Lower Manhattan from nonresidential to residential use.
+The 421-g program added 865 rent stabilized units to the housing stock in 2008, nearly double the amount seen in 2007 (441 units).1

-The 420-c program, a tax exemption program for low income housing projects that are developed in conjunction with the Low Income Housing Tax Credit program, also adds units to the rent stabilized stock.
-An estimated 1,798 units were added to the rent stabilized stock in 2006 through the 420-c program, an 8% increase over the number added in 2005.
-Of the total 420-c units that were added, 109 were located in Queens, 540 were in the Bronx, 569 were in Manhattan and 580 were in Brooklyn.
+The 420-c program, a tax exemption program for low income housing projects that are developed in conjunction with the Low Income Housing Tax Credit program, also added units to the rent stabilized stock.
+An estimated 4,767 units were added to the rent stabilized stock in 2008 through the 420-c program, an 86% increase over the number added in 2007.
+Of the total 420-c units that were added, over half (2,399) were located in Brooklyn.
+Of the remaining units, 1,252 were in Manhattan, 815 in the Bronx and 301 were located in Queens.
 There were no projects built on Staten Island.2

 Deconversion occurs when a building converted to cooperative status reverts to rental status because of financial difficulties.
-Returned losses include abandoned buildings that are returned to habitable status without being substantially rehabilitated, or City-owned in rem buildings being returned to private ownership.
+Returned losses include abandoned buildings that are returned to habitable status without being substantially rehabilitated, or Cityowned in rem buildings being returned to private ownership.
 These latter events do not generally add a significant number of units to the rent stabilized stock and were not quantified in this study.